Horsham: Football

-Horsham YMCA F.C., founded in 1898, currently play in the Premier Division of the Southern Combination Football League in 2022/23.
-They are nicknamed 'The YMs', and play their home games at Gorings Mead in the Iron Bridge part of Horsham.
+Horsham YMCA F.C., founded in 1898, currently play in the Premier Division of the Southern Combination Football League in 2024–25.
+They play their home games at Gorings Mead in the Iron Bridge part of Horsham.

+Broadbridge Heath F.C. play in the Isthmian League Division One South East as of the 2024–25 season.
+They play at the High Wood Hill Sports Ground.

-Roffey F.C. were promoted to the Southern Combination Football League Premier Division for the first time ever in 2021/22.
+Roffey F.C. were promoted to the Southern Combination Football League Premier Division for the 2024–25 season.
 They play at Bartholomew Way in Roffey in the north of Horsham.